bryanmgee/temnos/data/README_D3_temnospondyl_skull_measurements.md

 This is the README documentation for TEMNOS data file 3 (D3): Temnospondyl skull measurements.
 This README file blends the style of a conventional software/data README file with a descriptor paper style of description.

-* Current version: 1.0.0 (initial release)
+* Current version: 1.1.0
-* Publication date: 2024/09/22
+* Publication date: 2025/05/05

 ## Collection and standardization

 All data in this dataset were collected manually from the literature, with the taxonomy then standardized to a consistent framework through file D1.
 This includes articles, books, theses/dissertations (where available), posters, and preprints (except when novel taxa are being proposed).
 It records information on the individual specimens' measured or estimated skull length as well as information about the geographic and temporal occurrence.
-It includes over 1,700 measurements from the literature, as well as single voucher rows for taxa for which no data are presently available.
+It includes over 1,900 measurements from the literature, as well as single voucher rows for taxa for which no data are presently available.
 The specific page/figure/table/supplemental material that provides the measurement is provided for all entries.

 ## Caveats